JashanApp/jashan/README.md

 #### If Using Android to Run

+**Setting up Firebase**

+A Firebase database for Android is a requirement to run Jashan.
+Note that steps may be taken for each operating system.
+That is, following these steps does not allow for the iOS application to run.

+On the Firebase Console, select `Add App`.
+Then, select Android as the platform.
+For the Android package name, enter `com.jashan.app.jashan`.
+Then, after filling any optional data fields, click `Register app`.

+Download the configuration file and place the file in the `android/app/` folder.
+Ensure that the `.gitignore` ignore commits the JSON file.

+You have set up Firebase for Android!

+**Setting up the Android simulator**

 After installing the tools, set up a device using the AVD Manager.
 Then, run the AVD instance.

 After the AVD instance sets up, run the following command: